intel/FPGA-Devcloud/main/HandsFree/README.md

 5. Validate assignment using the Remote Console GUI interface.
 6. Disconnect from VDI.

-The following sections detail the supported setup approaches, their bennefits, and
+The following sections detail the supported host setups, their pros/cons, and

-### Setting up Development Kit Host Machine VPN approach
+### Setting up Development Kit Host Machine with a VPN

-#### Description

-In this setup approach the

-#### Pros

-* Least resource hungry approach for the host.
-  * Requires 1 machine to host a number of development kits (10 kits/machine tested).

-#### Cons

-* The worst response time for a client.
-  * Large delay imposed by running Remote Console on a machine separate from a development kit.
-  * Requires client install Quartus Prime Lite, or use a separate machine hosting the tool.

-#### Setup

-### Setting up Development Kit Host Machine VDI approach w/ Quartus Prime Lite

 #### Description